Dogoh48/ShopInsight/README.md

 To run Project Name, follow these steps:

 1. Navigate to the project directory: `cd ShopInsight`
+2. Navigate to the script folder: `cd Scripts`
-2. Run the application: `python app.py`
+3. Run the application: `python app.py`